 Global Design

-This minor addresses the global entanglement of design in the past and present.
-You will learn key concepts in postcolonial studies and global design history and collaborate with visiting lecturers in “pluriversal” design practices.
+This minor addresses the global entanglements of visual and material culture in the past and present.
+You explore key concepts from postcolonial studies and global design history, engage with museum collections, and collaborate with visiting lecturers in pluriversal design and exhibition practices.

 Study level